2 cups field peas

-- In boiling salted water, blanch peas and beans.
-Note: If you are using multiple varieties, which I do recommend, blanch each separately as they will all cook at different rates which could be 5 minutes or 35 minutes.
-You will know they are done when they no longer taste of raw starch.
-I like mine to have an al dente bite, so check them often while blanching.
-Once done, strain into an ice bath immediately.
+- In salted boiling water, blanch peas and beans.
+(Note: If you are using multiple varieties, which Bolus recommends, blanch each separately as they will cook at different rates.
+The times could vary as widely as 5 minutes to 35 minutes.
+You’ll know they’re done when they no longer taste of raw starch.
+Bolus prefers his field peas al dente; check them often while blanching.
+When done, strain peas into an ice bath immediately.)

-- Over medium heat, sauté onion in extra virgin olive until tender and translucent.
-(If a little heat is desired, add a pinch of red pepper flakes to the olive oil just before adding onions).
+- Over medium heat, sauté onion in olive until tender and translucent.
+For some heat, add a pinch of red pepper flakes to the olive oil just before adding onions.
 Season with salt and black pepper.
 Remove the onions from the pan and reserve.